ROCm/omnitrace/README.md

 ```

 If you want to re-define certain settings to new default in a binary rewrite, use the `--env` option.
 This `omnitrace` option
 will set the environment variable to the given value but will not override it.
-E.g. the default value of `OMNITRACE_BUFFER_SIZE_KB`
+E.g. the default value of `OMNITRACE_PERFETTO_BUFFER_SIZE_KB`
 is 1024000 KB (1 GiB):

 ```shell